seanmayer/java-restful-refresher/README.md

 server.error.include-stacktrace=never
 server.servlet.context-path=/mobile-app-ws
 ```
-2. Run `./mvnw package` (Take the compiled code and package it in its distributable format, such as a JAR or WAR)
+12. Run `./mvnw package` (Take the compiled code and package it in its distributable format, such as a JAR or WAR)

+#### Deploying WAR to AWS Elastic Beanstalk
+13. In AWS search for Elastic Beanstalk, once navigates select:
+- Create Application
+14. Then configure/create web app
+- Application name: `PhotoAppUsersApi`
+- Platform: `Tomcat`
+- Application code: "Upload your code"
+- Source code origin: "local file" -> upload file -> `mobile-app-ws-0.0.1-SNAPSHOT.war`
+- Stat application (The rest of the configuration can be skipped for this)
+15. Elastic Beanstalk App has been deployed :)

 ## Spring Security
 ### Adding Spring Security to a project